First Alert Forecast: enjoy the sun-filled Sunday

 WILMINGTON, N.C.
-(WECT) - Happy Saturday to you!
+(WECT) - Happy Sunday to you!
 I hope you are enjoying your weekend so far.
-We had lots of blue sky and sunshine today and that will continue into Sunday.
-If you’re enjoying the day outside son’t forget the sunscreen!
+Blue skies and sunshine continue for your Sunday.
+If you’re enjoying the day outside don’t forget the sunscreen!

-Going to be a bit chilly when you wake up tomorrow morning.
-Lows overnight will dip into the upper 40s.
-Afternoon highs will once again range in the upper 60s to low 70s.
+After a start in the upper 40s, expect afternoon highs to once again range in the upper 60s to low 70s.

-Temperatures climb to the upper 70s and lower 80s next week as high pressure shifts offshore.
-This will also open up the chance for showers and possibly isolated storm to return.
-No washout is expected but some precipitation will hopefully help reduce the pollen counts.
+Temperatures will strive to the upper 70s and lower 80s during the week ahead as high pressure shifts offshore.
+This will also open up the chance for showers and possibly isolated storms to return.
+No washout is expected but the rain we do get will help squash the pollen counts.

-Below you can find the 7 day planning forecast for Wilmington.
-To see the specific forecast for your backyard, on the go, or 10 days ahead, be sure to check it out on the WECT Weather app!
+Below you can find the seven day planning forecast for the Wilmington Metro.
+To see a custom tailored forecast whether on the go or at home, be sure to explore the ten day forecast on your FREE WECT Weather app.

 Copyright 2020 WECT.
 All rights reserved.